 With you every step…

-You can now relax and breathe a sigh of relief.
-For those sitting for 2020, we will start giving you our advice and tips in the upcoming months.
+For those sitting for 2021, we will start giving you advice and tips in the upcoming months.

-June is here and your qualifying exam is around the corner (June 21, 2019).
+June is here and your qualifying exam is around the corner (July 16, 2020).
 With your approval from the boards, by now you should have scheduled your examination with Pearson VUE to guarantee a spot on your examination day.
 As you are in the process of rounding up your fellowship responsibilities and planning graduation, do not forget the importance of this critical step in your subspecialty board certification.
 The examination will be a computer-based structure in the form of multiple-choice questions with single best answer.
 Test your knowledge and understanding of topics as outlined in the published Guide to Learning in Female Pelvic Medicine and Reconstructive Surgery.
 You should have an in-depth familiarity with the topics in this document.
 Practice Questions……….
 Practice Questions…………… We have put together a great high yield question bank which you can access through the link to our Written Question Manual.
-We have over 542 FPMRS written questions.
-Encompass question for the generalist to the subspecialist.
+We have over 550 FPMRS written questions.

 Some other examination day logistics to keep in mind –